marrov/compPy/notes.md

 - pytest is superior to nosetest for python code testing

+- These two operators are useful and complementary:
     - "%" computes remainder after division
     - "//" computes integer divison.

+- "Refactoring" in coding implies shortening and making a code more legible or prettier without modifying the implementation.
+It is a usual second step after first implementation.

+- pytest fixtures can help with testing

+- "f strings" converts expressions with more complex variables into a string.
+Introduced in python3.6.
+Makes string outputs easier to read.

+- Phylosophy: write tests before code!